 - The HPA304 is the main air purifier we recommend for those looking to remove COVID-19 from the air.

 It’s a powerful unit with no bells and whistles to add extra to the cost.
 For most people, this is the air purifier that we would recommend for dealing with COVID-19.

-- Hepa air purifier from Honeywell: Recommended for x-large rooms (465 square feet.) this air purifier help capture up to 99.
-97% of airborne particles as small as 0.
-3 micron, like pet dander, pollen, dust, mold & smoke.
+- HEPA air purifier from Honeywell: Recommended for x-large rooms (465 square feet) this air purifier helps capture up to 99.
+97% of airborne particles as small as 0.3 microns, like pet dander, pollen, dust, mold & smoke.
 Also helps capture certain germs & odors.

 - Reduce allergens: Do you or your kids have allergies?
 Do you have pets, or live with a smoker?
 Using an air purifier that helps remove allergens from the air may help you breathe easier, so you can enjoy sleeping & relaxing more comfortably in your home.
 Uses pre-filter HRF-AP1 and True HEPA filter HRF-R3

-- Filter and circulate air 5 times an hour: Honeywell air purifiers filter and circulate air in the stated room size up to 5 times an hour, so you can relax and breathe easy, knowing the air in your home is fresher, cleaner, and contains fewer allergens.
+- Filter and circulates air 5 times an hour: Honeywell air purifier filter and circulate air in the stated room size up to 5 times an hour, so you can relax and breathe easy, knowing the air in your home is fresher, cleaner, and contains fewer allergens.

 - Honeywell air purifiers: Use Certified HEPA filters in your air purifier to remove allergens, dust & other particles from your air.
 If you have allergies or pets, air purifiers don't just freshen air, but remove airborne particles to improve air quality.